flixjavier/flixjavier/README.md

-- 👋 Hi, I’m @flixjavier
+Hey there, I'm Felix Flores! 👋
-- 👀 I’m interested in web develoment and data science
+👀 I'm passionate about web development and data science.

-- 🌱 I’m currently learning HTML, JS, and CSS
+🌱 Currently, I'm sharpening my skills in HTML, JavaScript, and CSS.

-- 💞️ I’m looking to collaborate on new projects
+💼 I'm open to collaborating on exciting new projects and contributing to meaningful initiatives.

-- 📫 How to reach me: flixjavier@gmail.com
+📧 Feel free to reach out to me via email at flixjavier@gmail.com.

+Let's build something incredible together! 🚀

 <!---
 flixjavier/flixjavier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.